harshitb2025/fs-earnings_call_reader/pdf_markdowns/American International Group Inc._Earnings Call_2023-05-05_English.md

 <start_of_page_9>
 with our previous guidance.
 As a reminder, this is a GAAP accounting change only and does not impact statutory results, insurance company cash flows or economic returns.
 Going forward, we expect a modest run rate increase in L\&R APTI and less market and mortality-driven volatility from the change in accounting standards.

 Turning to the quarter, as Peter mentioned, AIG's first quarter adjusted after-tax income was $\$ 1.2$ billion or $\$ 1.63$ per diluted share, up $9 \%$ from last year on a restated basis and up $25 \%$ from originally reported.
 Key trends in the quarter and similar to the last 3 quarters were higher GI underwriting results and higher income from fixed maturities and loans and lower alternative investment income.
-Compared to the prior year quarter, there was a higher impact from noncontrolling interest from the Corebridge IPO in 3Q'22.
+Compared to the prior year quarter, there was a higher impact from noncontrolling interest from the Corebridge IPO in 3Q '22.

 Consolidated net investment income on an APTI basis was $\$ 3.1$ billion.
 Similar to the fourth quarter, income from fixed maturities and loans in both GI and L\&R rose sequentially and over the prior year, while returns on alternative investments were down \$593 million compared to very strong annualized returns of $28 \%$ last year.

 Income on fixed maturities and loans rose by $\$ 573$ million over the prior year, with average new money reinvestment rates of $5.35 \%$, about 220 basis points above sales and maturities.
-The yield rose to $4.29 \%$, up 78 basis points from 1Q'22 and 23 basis points over 4Q'22.
+The yield rose to $4.29 \%$, up 78 basis points from 1Q ' 22 and 23 basis points over 4Q '22.
 Part of the increase in fixed maturity yields resulted from our proactive repositioning over the last 2 quarters in the U.S. GI portfolio.
 We sold and reinvested about $\$ 6$ billion in fixed maturities, resulting in a realized loss of $\$ 224$ million, but added 9 basis points of GI yield improvement for the quarter.
-We expect incremental yield pickup from this repositioning in 2Q'23 and also from higher reinvestment rates throughout 2023 based on the current rate and spread environment.
+We expect incremental yield pickup from this repositioning in 2Q '23 and also from higher reinvestment rates throughout 2023 based on the current rate and spread environment.

 Turning to the segments.
-GI adjusted pretax income, or APTI, was $\$ 1.2$ billion, $\$ 37$ million higher than 1Q'22, principally due to a $\$ 56$ million increase in underwriting income from both higher-earned premiums and a 1 point improvement in the calendar year combined ratio, which was $91.9 \%$.
+GI adjusted pretax income, or APTI, was $\$ 1.2$ billion, $\$ 37$ million higher than 1Q ' 22 , principally due to a $\$ 56$ million increase in underwriting income from both higher-earned premiums and a 1 point improvement in the calendar year combined ratio, which was $91.9 \%$.
 Peter covered underwriting results in detail, but I want to add that GI reserves had favorable prior year development, net of reinsurance at prior year premiums of $\$ 54$ million.

 Turning to L\&R results for the first quarter.
-APTI was $\$ 886$ million, down $\$ 48$ million compared to $\$ 934$ million in 1Q'22 as restated.
+APTI was $\$ 886$ million, down $\$ 48$ million compared to $\$ 934$ million in 1Q ' 22 as restated.
 Consistent with GI, L\&R had a strong increase in base portfolio investment income, but lower alternative investment income.
 Mortality experience improved, but fee income was down due to lower capital market levels compared to a year ago.
 As Peter noted, L\&R premiums and deposits were very strong at $\$ 10.4$ billion.
 Notably, Individual Retirement sales were $\$ 4.9$ billion, a $26 \%$ increase over the prior year quarter with record levels of fixed and fixed index annuity sales because of higher crediting rates.

 Group Retirement deposits grew 19\%, with higher out-of-plan fixed annuity sales and new plan acquisitions.
 Strong fixed and fixed index annuity sales, net of surrenders, resulted in $\$ 1.3$ billion of positive flows to the General Account in Individual Retirement, up from $\$ 0.7$ billion last year.
 While surrenders are up, they remain below projections.
 Variable annuity net flows, which impact the separate account, were negative.

-To conclude on earnings for the quarter, other operations adjusted pretax loss, or APTL, was $\$ 491$ million, a $\$ 70$ million increase due to lower APTI from consolidated investment entities in Asset Management, which had strong private equity results in 1Q'22.
-Corporate GOE decreased $\$ 27$ million from the prior year and $\$ 77$ million from 4Q'22 despite $\$ 29$ million of additional expense related to the corporate separation.
+To conclude on earnings for the quarter, other operations adjusted pretax loss, or APTL, was $\$ 491$ million, a $\$ 70$ million increase due to lower APTI from consolidated investment entities in Asset Management, which had strong private equity results in 1Q '22.
+Corporate GOE decreased $\$ 27$ million from the prior year and $\$ 77$ million from 4Q ' 22 despite $\$ 29$ million of additional expense related to the corporate separation.

 Turning to AIG's balance sheet.
 Book value per common share was $\$ 58.87$ at quarter end, up $7 \%$ from year-end, principally due to higher valuations on available-for-sale securities due to lower long-term interest rates.
 Adjusted book value was $\$ 75.87$ per share, roughly flat with year-end.
 At the end of March, we issued $\$ 750$ million of senior notes, a portion of which was used to pay down an April bond maturity.

 Our leverage ratio declined to $32.8 \%$, down about 1 point from year-end even with the new issuance due to the change in AOCI in the quarter.
 Excluding AOCI and the Fortitude-embedded derivative, debt leverage was $26.3 \%$.

-For the first quarter of 2023, AIG's consolidated adjusted ROCE was $8.7 \%$, comprised of $11.6 \%$ in GI and $10.7 \%$ in L\&R. As Peter discussed, we are laser-focused on achieving a 10\%-plus ROCE post deconsolidation.
+For the first quarter of 2023, AIG's consolidated adjusted ROCE was $8.7 \%$, comprised of $11.6 \%$ in GI and $10.7 \%$ in L\&R. As Peter discussed, we are laser-focused on achieving a $10 \%$-plus ROCE post deconsolidation.

 Peter provided a lot of detail on the quarter.
 So I'll use my remaining time to cover investments, particularly Commercial Mortgage Loans, given the recent focus on this asset class.
 First, I want to emphasize that our investment portfolio is grounded in the liability profile of our 2 insurance businesses.
 We strive to achieve strong risk-adjusted returns while matching the duration, cash flow and liquidity needs of the liabilities.